Cross-Border Remote Work FAQs Norway

 F. What is the employee’s exposure to local income tax, and under what circumstances is the foreign employer required to arrange for withholding of income tax?

-If you stay in Norway for more than 183 days during a twelve-month period, you will become a tax resident in Norway.
-The same applies if you stay in Norway for more than 270 days during a thirty six-month period.
-All whole or part calendar days in Norway are included in the calculation of the number of days.
+If the employee spends more than 183 days in Norway during a twelve-month period, the employee will become a tax resident in Norway.
+The same applies if the employee stays in Norway for more than 270 days within a thirty six-month period.
+These calculations include all whole or partial calendar days spent in Norway.

-If you stay in Norway for more than 183 days during the year in which you move to Norway, you will be deemed a tax resident from your first day in Norway.
-If the 183 days are split between two income years, you will become a tax resident from 1 January of the second year.
-(You will have limited tax liability in the year before.
-This means you are only liable to tax on certain income linked to Norway.)
+If the employee stays in Norway for more than 183 days during the year when they first move to Norway, they will be considered a tax resident from their very first day in Norway.
+However, if these 183 days are spread across two income years, the employee will become a tax resident from January 1st the second year.
+(The employee will have limited tax liability in the year before.
+This means the employee is only liable to pay tax on certain income related to Norway.)

-If you stay in Norway for more than 270 days during a thirty six-month period, you will be deemed a tax resident from 1 January of the year in which the stay exceeds 270 days.
+If the Employee spends more than 270 days within a thirty six-month period in Norway, he/she will be considered a tax resident from January 1st of the year in which the stay exceeds 270 days.
 (You will have limited tax liability in the preceding year(s).)

 Claim for workplace injury